RBJUR/RedditTest/README.md

 # RedditTest

-Is a native project of an android application, open source for evaluations of my job.

-Reddit is an open api follow the link with your documentation
+About

+RedditTest is an open source project to advertise my job, developed in native android, integrating restful services in api reddit -
  Https://www.reddit.com/dev/api/

-In this project you will find an architecture in MVP, unit tests where I used jUnit, integration with restful services using the retrofit library with dependency injection using the dagger library.

-I will always be updating this project with the news of the market, I hope you like it, I am open to criticism and suggestions.

-Thank you
+Main libraries
+Retrofit
+Junit
+Gson
+Dagger
+Butterknife
+Eventbus

+Architecture
+MVP

+Tests
+Test Unitarians
+Recorder Testes

+Updates
+I always try to update with news, next updates will be to contemplate RxJava and Klotin.